shaik1002/biggitlabbomb/doc/administration/reference_architectures/5k_users.md

   - An [internal load balancer](#configure-the-internal-load-balancer) (TCP) to balance requests between the PgBouncer nodes.
 - [Database Load Balancing](../postgresql/database_load_balancing.md) enabled.

   A local PgBouncer service to be configured on each PostgreSQL node.
-This is separate from the main PgBouncer cluster that tracks the primary.
+Note that this is separate from the main PgBouncer cluster that tracks the primary.

 The following IPs are used as an example: